danini-the-panini/someapi/README.md

 ## Tips and Gotchas

-If your request ends in a `[someth]` remember to put a dot before the bang, as in the examples.
+If your request ends in a `[whatever]` remember to put a dot before the bang, as in the examples.
 Ruby doesn't define the (very odd and mostly useless actually) operator for `[]!`.

 Posting hashes can be done more succinctly by using the `<<` operator, as follows (using the post example from above):

     github.post.repos[@username][@repo].pulls << { title: "Foo", body: "Pull my Foo", ... }

-Also note that every time you do this (put the bang at the beginning of a request):
+Also note that every time you do the following (ie. put the bang at the beginning of a request):

     !github.get.users[@some_user]